top of page

 Training & CPD

-We offer the AIM-accredited Level 3 Forest School Leader qualification — a nationally recognised, Ofqual-regulated credential for Forest School practitioners.
+We offer the AIM-accredited Level 3 Forest School Leader qualification — the nationally recognised, Ofqual-regulated credential for Forest School practitioners.
 For schools, we offer a hybrid model combining online sessions with face-to-face woodland training days and an in-school assessment.

 We also deliver other AIM awards, Outdoor First Aid, and bespoke INSET and CPD for teaching and support staff.
 Get in touch to discuss what would suit your setting.